 Halpin, D. (2003a) Hope and Education: The Role of the Utopian Imagination, London, Routledge-Falmer.

-Halpin, D. (2003b) ‘Hope, utopianism and educational renewal’, the encyclopedia of informal education, www.infed.org/biblio/hope.htm.
+Halpin, D. (2003b) ‘Hope, utopianism and educational renewal’, The encyclopedia of pedagogy and informal education, www.infed.org/biblio/hope.htm.

 Heath, J. and Potter, A. (2005) The Rebel Sell.
 How counterculture became consumer culture, London: Capstone.

 Lykken, D (1999) Happiness: the nature and nurture of joy and contentment, New York: St Martin’s Press.

 Martin, P. (2005) Making Happy People.
 The nature of happiness and its origins in childhood, London: Fourth Estate.